Hyzao/cat-sender/README.md

 We gonna make them like cats by sending them one picture of cat every day

 # What it does
-Get the most upvoted image on the r/cats subreddit and send it to my parents on messenger
+Get the most upvoted image on the r/cats subreddit and send it to my parents group chat on messenger

 # Setup